Snaacky/thewiki/docs/guides/torrenting.md

 While being connectible does not magically boost your upload speed, a properly configured setup increases the pool of potential peers to connect to.
 This will not make a difference with torrents that have hundreds of seeds, but can drastically increase upload speed on torrents with less seeds.

+!!!info
+Being non-connectable will still allow you to seed and leech, unless you are attempting to connect with another non-connectable peer.
 !!!

-> Being non-connectable will still allow you to seed and leech, unless you are attempting to connect with another non-connectable peer.
-> !!!
+!!!info
+Being a non-connectable seeder will get you less upload next to a connectable seeder.
 !!!

-> Being a non-connectable seeder will get you less upload next to a connectable seeder.
-> !!!

 That said, you might be wondering on how to become connectable.
 This can be achieved relatively easily by port forwarding - which will be covered down below.